Prostatic sarcoma is an uncommon and heterogenous group of tumor arising from mesenchymal cells in and around the prostate.

 Mnemonics for the causes of renal papillary necrosis are plentiful and include:

-The latter is a list of causes in order of incidence.
+AD SPORT C: a list of causes in decreasing order of incidence

 Most common causes: